Last updated on January 2, 2023

 What if Jace had known then what he knew now?
 What would he have said to her?

 But Jace was a pragmatist.
-All the religions in the world wouldn’t put food on the table, and it didn’t take a rocket scientist to see food shortages were coming.
+None of the religions in the world could put food on the table, and it didn’t take a rocket scientist to see food shortages were coming.
 Grudgingly, Kate agreed to stock up on food and other necessities just in case the worst scenario unfolded.
 Still, Jace reasoned, as long as they had the 27,000-acre lake stocked with crappie, the family should never go without food.

 Depression sank into his soul.
 He was in this predicament because of the choices he had made.
 Now those conversations, a distant memory, tortured him.
 Jace trusted his skills as a survivalist with total disregard for the Bible.

 The media and globalists blamed the disappearance of millions of people worldwide on aliens who came in UFOs and “beamed” them up.
-They said the aliens took all the bad people and left the good people behind.
+They said the aliens took all the troublemakers and left the best people behind.

 Why did he listen to those liars?
-His wife and daughter weren’t bad people.
-He believed the news headlines for a long time, but eventually, he started to ask questions.
+His wife and daughter weren’t malcontents.
+He believed the news headlines for a long time, but eventually, he asked questions.
 Did that make sense?
 He had been duped, like an ostrich with his head in the sand.

 Since Emma and Kate’s disappearance, the hour hand of time swept faster as the days and nights decreased in length.
 While it bothered Jace not knowing what day, month, or year it was, the speeding up of time was the least of anyone’s problems.
 People made it whatever day they wanted, just like they made up everything else.